Pope Gregory VII: Doctrine of the Eucharist

-Gregory VII was seen by Pope Paul VI as instrumental in affirming the tenet that Christ is present in the Blessed Sacrament.
-Gregory's demand that Berengarius perform a confession of this belief was quoted in Pope Paul VI's historic 1965 encyclical Mysterium fidei:
+Gregory VII was seen by Pope Paul VI as instrumental in affirming the dogma of Christ's real presence in the Blessed Sacrament.
+Gregory's confession of this belief, imposed on Berengarius, was quoted in Pope Paul VI's 1965 encyclical Mysterium fidei:

-This profession of faith began a "Eucharistic Renaissance" in the churches of Europe as of the 12th century.
+This profession of faith began a "Eucharistic Renaissance" in the churches of Europe beginning in the 12th century.

 Death

 Pope Gregory VII died in exile in Salerno; the epitaph on his sarcophagus in the city's Cathedral says: "I have loved justice and hated iniquity; therefore, I die in exile."

 Legacy

 Gregory VII was beatified by Pope Gregory XIII in 1584 and canonized on 24 May 1728 by Pope Benedict XIII.